cityssm/lighthouse-scans/README.md

 | Search Engine Optimization (SEO) | 50%           |
 | Performance                      | 30%           |

-Categories with "Error" results affect the passing score below.
-Categories with "Warning" results are logged.

 As we improve our websites, the success criteria will increase.

 ## Latest Scan Results